Most startups fail and entrepreneurs go broke or end up in debt. The chances of success of startups are low, some say less than 1 in 10.

 An article in Forbes magazine not long ago detailed some of the key reasons startups fail and what the 10% that make it does right.
 It is a good article but I may have to add that unless there is a trade secret or a patent, failure may be inevitable due to competition and diminishing returns.

 I am not trying to discourage anyone; I am only taking a pragmatic stand.
 If someone has a new formula for a drug that can cure a disease or a patent, then trying the startup route may be justified.
-Same holds for someone with a good product design that can serve specific needs.
-But trying to create another virtual reality headset, another game for social media platforms, an application for finding the best restaurant or hotel, or even a space travel company with toy rockets, will probably not lead anywhere.
-Same holds for ambitious self-driving cars and robot designers.
-Note that most robo-advisor startups have already failed and this is because there is no barrier to entry, resulting in competition and lower profit margins.
+The same holds for someone with a good product design that can serve specific needs.
+Trying to create another virtual reality headset, another game for social media platforms, an application for finding the best restaurant or hotel, or even a space travel company with toy rockets, will probably lead nowhere.
+The same holds for ambitious self-driving cars and robot designers.
+Note that most robot-advisor startups have already failed and this is because there is no barrier to entry, resulting in competition and lower profit margins.

 If someone wants to gamble, then a startup may not be a good bet.
-As shown above with a simulation, there are markets that offer high chances of success even for players without an edge.
-Arrogance and detachment from reality usually lead to failure.
 Most startups will fail the same way that most aspiring actors and actresses never make it.
 Those that push young people to take the startup route are not gamblers; they are like the casinos that take advantage of the law of large numbers.
 Those “financiers” know that if one in 100 startups does an IPO, then they will profit many times.
 They will not share the profits with the 99 that never made it but provided the diversification hedge.
 This is not fair but it is how things work.
 And ambitious entrepreneurs who look for angel financing but have no tangible edge should realize that.
 At the same time, those who have the edge should pursue their goals because their chances of success are higher.
 Knowing when one has an edge is the key.
-Otherwise, trading the SPY ETF with a coin may offer higher chances of success.